Have you or a loved one been arrested or charged with a crime in Ohio?

 Our top-rated criminal defense lawyers in Dayton, Ohio fight to protect your rights.
 We work to get your case resolved in an effective, efficient manner and make sure that you get the best results.

 What is a Bond?
-How Do I Get a Bond?
+How Do I Get a Bond in Ohio?

 After police arrest a defendant in Ohio, the defendant is eligible for release if they post “bail” or receive a “bond”.
 A bond gets a defendant out of jail as the case progresses.